appleslack/csschallenge/Docs/README.md

 #### $ cd frontend
 #### $ npm update

-Once that's finished, bringing up the UI is easily done via:
+Once that's finished, bringing up the UI is easily done using npm.
+This should automatically launch a browser - but if not just browse to http://localhost:3000.

 #### $ npm start

-Note:  I suggest you start the server before bringing up the UI but this is not entirely necessary.
-It's just that the UI is a bit ugly in its default, unpopulated state :-)
+## Running the Bistro!